-The better quality upright version utilize a drive belt driven by the electric motor of the unit.
+The better quality upright version utilizes a drive belt driven by the electric motor of the unit.
 The brush is fit for doing about 6500 cycles each minute.
-The brush is normally turned by the electric motor of the unit, or in some case has its’ own dedicated motor and drive system.
+The brush is normally turned by the electric motor of the unit, or in some cases has its’ own dedicated motor and drive system.

 Current brush rolls by and large have four arrangements of bristle strips fixed to the roll.
-If beater bars are utilized they are fitted alternatively to the roll, in other words every second row would be a row of bristles or a beater bar.
+If beater bars are utilized they have fitted alternatively to the roll, in other words, every second row would be a row of bristles or a beater bar.

-The main reason for fitting beater bars was to give a more prominent vibration to the carpet in order to release the dirt and then have it brushed and sucked into the storage area.
+The main reason for fitting beater bars was to give a more prominent vibration to the carpet to release the dirt and then have it brushed and sucked into the storage area.

 At the point when the beater bars were first used by Hoover, this increased the efficiency by 101% This led Hoover to market this development and label it as “Positive Agitation”.